vatesfr/xen-orchestra/docs/updater.md

 ## Usage

-The updater is configurable directly in the web interface, or via the CLI.
+The updater is configurable directly from the web interface, or via the CLI.

 ### From the web interface